WanzenBug/rtrace/README.md

 ## Demo

-The repo contains a sample program that enhances [dvc](https://github.com/iterative/dvc/) with some convenience around creating a pipeline.
+The repo contains two sample programs:

+* `dry` enhances [dvc](https://github.com/iterative/dvc/) with some convenience around creating a pipeline.
+* `rtrace` is a simple re-implementation of `strace` in rust.

 ### dry
 `dry` is a prototype of a more user-friendly `dvc run`.
 Instead of manually adding all